grscheller/dtools-docs/README.md

 Python project of packages to aid in general software development.

-These Python developer tools consist of Python PyPI namespace packages all under the **dtools.** "namespace."
+These Python developer libraries consist of Python PyPI namespace packages all under the **dtools.** "namespace."

-* dtools.circular-array - An indexable double sided circular array
+* circular-array - An indexable double sided circular array
-* dtools.datastructures - Data structures geared to algorithms
+* datastructures - Data structures geared to algorithms
-* dtools.fp - Pythonic functional programming tools
+* fp - Pythonic functional programming tools

 The purpose of this collection of PyPI namespace projects is to host and provide infrastructure for my Python developer tools.